 The Inventor: Out for Blood in Silicon Valley (2019)

 While most of the films on this list depict entrepreneurial success, The Inventor, a 2-hour HBO special first aired in 2019, is a fascinating insight into what happens when things go horribly wrong.

 Produced and directed by Oscar-winning filmmaker Alex Gibney, it details the spectacular downfall of Stanford dropout Elizabeth Holmes, and her company Theranos.
 Having attracted over $90m in venture capital during the late 2000s, the company’s technologies and practices were found to be fraudulent, resulting in the dissolution of the company (Holmes and her former COO, Ramesh Balwani, are set to stand trial in 2020, with both facing up to 20 years in prison).

-Through expert and insider testimonies, the film paints a picture of Homes’ wannabe visionary style – particularly her preoccupation with branding, marketing and media over actual product development (in several scenes, Holmes even wears a black turtleneck in imitation of her idol, Steve Jobs).
+Through expert and insider testimonies, the film paints a picture of Homes’ wannabe visionary style – particularly her preoccupation with branding, marketing and media over actual product development (Holmes is regularly seen wearing a black turtleneck in imitation of her idol, Steve Jobs).
 In the end, though, The Inventor is about more than a narcissist with noble but flawed vision; it is a warning to entrepreneurs everywhere – and indeed Silicon Valley as a whole – that you should never believe your own hype, especially at the expense of the truth.

 Stories have emotions that data doesn't, and emotions get people to do all kinds of things – good and bad.